AlGepe/OmniSnippets_JS/docs/generalTips/calculatorStructure/conditions.rst

 .. _conditionsExample:
 .. figure:: conditions-example.png
+  :width: 100%
   :alt: example of the conditions section of the edit calculator page
   :align: center

   Example of the conditions section of the edit calculator page.

 Type a rule you **don't** want users to break and a message they'll see if they do.
 For example: rule ``a < 5`` enforces ``a`` to be smaller than 5.
 This means user will see warning (message) when they input ``a`` greater than or equal to 5.